Manav54321/Langchain_Models/README.md

 `"Who's Ana de Armas?"`

 The system returns:
-`"Ana de Armas exudes natural elegance and allure — her soft features, accent, and poise make her captivating on and off screen."`
+`"Ana de Armas exudes natural elegance and allure — her features, accent, and poise make her captivating on and off screen."`

 With a similarity score (e.g., 0.86).